 This allows businesses to:

-- Increase the adoption and/or popularity of the application
+Increase the adoption and/or popularity of the platform/product/service

 Why should you Collect In-App Feedback?